Micheles2102/Shell-In-C/README.md

-# Shell-In-C
+Shell-In-C
-This project is my initial attempt to develop a command-line shell in the C programming language.
-The primary goal is to deepen my understanding of C and gain comprehensive knowledge of how shells operate.
+Welcome to Shell-In-C, my personal project to create a command-line shell in C. This project is an initial attempt to explore and understand the inner workings of command-line interfaces and system programming.

-This shell, though in its early stages, implements fundamental functionalities such as external command execution, parameter handling, and file system navigation.
-This project serves as a learning exercise, aiming to enhance my skills in system programming and process management.
-The basic functions are:
+Overview
+The main objective of this project is to enhance my skills in C programming while learning how shells function at a low level.
+Currently, the shell supports fundamental features such as:

-External command handling
+External Command Execution

-Parameter management
+Parameter Handling

-cd functions
-exit functions
-error management.
+File System Navigation (cd command)

+Exit Functionality

+Error Management

-The intention is to expand the shell's capabilities in the future, adding support for built-in commands, signal handling, and other advanced features.
+Though still in its early stages, this shell is designed to be expanded over time.
+Future updates will include support for built-in commands, signal handling, and other advanced features.
-Objectives:

-Improve proficiency in the C programming language.
+Core Features
+External Command Handling: Execute commands from external programs.

+Parameter Management: Process arguments passed to commands.

+cd Command: Change directories within the shell.

+Exit Command: Exit the shell program safely.

+Error Management: Handle errors gracefully when commands fail.

+Objectives
+Proficiency in C Programming: Improve my understanding of C and system-level programming.

-Grasp the core concepts of command-line shells.
+Learn Shell Internals: Understand the fundamental operations behind command-line shells.
-Gain practical experience in system-level programming. create a working shell.
-Additional Notes:

-The code is commented to facilitate comprehension.
-Suggestions and contributions for project improvement are welcome.
+Gain Practical Experience: Work with system calls, process management, and file system operations.

+Create a Functional Shell: Develop a simple yet functional command-line shell.

+Future Plans
+Add support for built-in commands (e.g., echo, pwd, etc.).

+Implement signal handling (e.g., handling CTRL+C, SIGTERM).

+Add job control and background process management.

+Improve error handling and support for more advanced system calls.